Last Updated: May 2026

 Lugano, Switzerland, is a picturesque city located in the Italian-speaking canton of Ticino, offering a unique blend of Swiss efficiency and Mediterranean charm.
 It is the largest city in the Ticino region and the ninth largest in Switzerland, with a population of over 62,000 and a metropolitan area exceeding 150,000 people.
 Nestled on the shores of Lake Lugano and framed by the scenic Lugano Prealps, the city is renowned for its stunning natural beauty, combining glistening lake views with mountainous backdrops such as Monte Brè and Monte San Salvatore.
-From Lake Maggiore we traveled to Lugano.
+As part of our Tauck Switzerland tour, we traveled here from Lake Maggiore — and Lugano quickly became one of the most memorable stops of the entire journey.

 Lugano, Switzerland